A Risk-Adaptive Motion Planning Framework for

 8. Conclusion

-This letter presents a risk-adaptive framework for non-prehensile transportation in quasi-static environments subject to dynamic disturbances.
-To enhance reactivity and resilience, the framework integrates a three-level safety mechanism with proactive periodic replanning.
-The underlying planning pipeline employs a hierarchical coarse-to-fine architecture, where a constrained path planner provides global guidance and an unconstrained optimizer refines the trajectory, effectively balancing trajectory quality and planning efficiency.
+This letter presents a risk-adaptive framework for reliable non-prehensile transportation in quasi-static environments.
+To ensure reactivity and resilience, the framework integrates a three-level safety mechanism with proactive periodic replanning.
+These mechanisms rely on a hierarchical trajectory generator that incorporates constrained path planning, trajectory parameterization, and a two-stage trajectory optimization process.
 Extensive experiments demonstrate the framework's efficiency and robustness.
-Future work will aim to address the identified limitations and extend the approach to dynamic environments.
+Future work will: 1) extend the framework to mobile manipulation for large-scale transportation; 2) improve computational efficiency via parallel computing; and 3) enhance system robustness against uncertainties.

 References